CircleSeok/NextBlog/posts/getting-started-with-nextjs.md

 ---
 title: 'NextJS 시작하기'
-date: '2023-9-10'
+date: '2023-9-14'
 image: getting-started-nextjs.png
-excerpt:'NextJs is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.'
+excerpt: 'NextJs is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.'
 isFeatured: true
 ---